codership/documentation/galeracluster/source/documentation/sst-physical.rst

 There are two back-end methods available for Physical State Snapshots: ``rsync`` and ``xtrabackup``.
+Starting with version 8.0.22 also ``clone`` method is available for Galera Cluster for MySQL

 The :term:`Physical State Transfer Method` has the following advantages: